Shadow-atomic777/PromptWar_Challenge-04-On-going-Smart-Stadiums-Tournament-Operations/README.md

 ## 👥 Team

-Built with ❤️ for the Google Developers Hackathon 2026.
+Built with ❤️ for PromptWar: Vibe Coding Hackathon by Hack2Skill and Google for Developers, using Google Anti-Gravity.

 ---